Human rights in Samoa: Freedom of Religion Versus Village Fono

 The Constitution of Samoa Article 11 guarantees freedom of religion.
 However, it has been under scrutiny, with many heated debates for years in its application versus the village fono bylaws.
 Despite the country's constitutional guarantee of religious freedom, violations at the local level are common, often going unreported due to fear of repercussions or the value of va-fealoa’i, which emphasizes respect and conformity.

 Most villages have agreed that only mainline denominations (CCC, Methodist, Catholic) should be permitted for villagers.
 In Gataivai, Savai'i, only the Methodist denomination is permitted, while in Satupa'itea, only Catholicism is allowed.
 In Salamumu, a new denomination faced severe backlash when its adherents were banned from holding Bible studies; four members were hog-tied and abandoned until rescued, while their homes were burned, possessions destroyed, and members, including a pregnant woman, were beaten.
 In the case of Sovita v.
 Police, the defendants were chiefs and untitled men (taulele'a) of Salamumu village; who argued that they were acting on order and command from the decision made by the fono.

 The case of Mau Sefo & others v.
-Attorney General, the village of Saipipi banished the plaintiffs from the village for executing bible studies and worship services other than the three denominations sanctioned.
-Furthermore, in the case of Tariu Tuivaiti v.
-Sila Faamalaga & Others, "the plaintiffs were banished from the village of Matautu Falelatai for failing to attend church".
+Attorney General, the village of Saipipi banished the plaintiffs from the village for holding bible studies and worship services other than the three denominations sanctioned.
+In the case of Tariu Tuivaiti v.
+Sila Faamalaga & Others, the plaintiffs were banished from the village of Matautu Falelatai for failing to attend church".
 While the courts typically rule in favor of the religious freedom guaranteed by the constitution, cases are rarely brought.